Parking Rules and Regulations

 Parking priority will be given to faculty, staff and students attending classes at the Westside Classroom Building when special events are scheduled there.

-The Police Department will then identify adequate parking in the Faculty and Staff Lot and the Student Lot for the period of time the event(s) are in progress.
+The Police Department will then assist in identifying adequate parking in the Faculty and Staff Lot and the Commuter Lot for the period of time the event(s) is (are) in progress.

-The Police Department will also place temporary signage in appropriate locations around campus to advise motorists of event parking.
+The Police Department may also place temporary signage in appropriate locations around campus to advise motorists of event parking.

 The ECM Director will coordinate parking with the client and/or the appropriate university official and offer to arrange for transportation at the expense of the client.